SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 After completing these steps you will have started and tested the generated app.

-(20) Switch to the service preview browser tab and refresh it.<br>
+(20) Switch to the service preview browser tab and refresh it.\
-Click on the served path.<br>
+Click on the served path.\
-If your preview browser tab had been closed, you can relaunch it by following the steps 'Reopen the exposed ports' as described [here](../ex0#reopen-the-exposed-port).<br>
+If your preview browser tab had been closed, you can relaunch it by following the steps 'Reopen the exposed ports' as described [here](../ex0#reopen-the-exposed-port).\

 ![](./images/image22.png)